Skip to main content

 Learn more on the Treatment for OYA Youth page, or by contacting the camp counselor.

-While your child is with OYA, we will make sure their needs are met.
-This includes medical care, dental care, and mental health care.
+While your youth is with Oregon Youth Authority we will make sure their needs are met.
+This includes medical care, dental care, and mental health care they need.

 Payment for Medical Services